UW-INFO442-AU25/WattWise/README.md

 - Income: $95,000/year

 **Background:**
-Sarah and her partner recently purchased their first home—a 1,200 sq ft townhouse built in 1995.
-Coming from a rental where utilities were included, Sarah is now facing her first utility bills and is surprised by how high they are.
+Aja and her partner recently purchased their first home—a 1,200 sq ft townhouse built in 1995.
+Coming from a rental where utilities were included, Aja is now facing her first utility bills and is surprised by how high they are.
 She's environmentally conscious and wants to reduce both her carbon footprint and monthly expenses, but she's overwhelmed by the amount of information available online and doesn't know where to start.

 **Goals:**
 - Understand which energy-saving actions will have the biggest impact